Skara Brae

 Visiting the Site

-The site is managed by Historic Environment Scotland and is part of the Heart of Neolithic Orkney UNESCO World Heritage Site, which also includes Maeshowe chambered cairn, the Ring of Brodgar, and the Stones of Stenness.
+The site is managed by Historic Environment Scotland as part of the Heart of Neolithic Orkney UNESCO World Heritage Site, which also includes Maeshowe chambered cairn, the Ring of Brodgar, and the Stones of Stenness.
 A combined ticket covers most of these.

 Combining with Other Orkney Sites

-Stromness (20 minutes from Skara Brae) is the better base for the western sites.
-It’s a compact harbour town with good independent accommodation options and a few decent restaurants.
-The Ferry Inn on John Street is reliable for pub food.
-Kirkwall, the capital, has more choice if you want a wider range of hotels.
+Stromness, 20 minutes from Skara Brae, is the better base for the western sites: a compact harbour town with independent accommodation and a few reliable restaurants.
+The Ferry Inn on John Street is the consistent recommendation.
+The crossing from Scrabster near Thurso takes 90 minutes.
+Ferries also run overnight from Aberdeen to Kirkwall, the Orkney capital, which is more comfortable for visitors travelling from further south.